Sam-Dragon/interview/spring-boot/spring-security.md

 <summary>BASIC</summary>

 1. What is security? how do define in the system ? <br>
-A It the process of securing the application by provinding access to valid users. <br>
+A. It the process of securing the application by provinding access to valid users. <br>
    It can be done via authentication followed by authorization

 2. Authentication vs Authorization ? <br>
 A. Authentication is the mechanism via which user will access the system using credentials <br>
    Authorization is the process of accessing the resources based on permissions

 3. How to control access to api based on role ? <br>
-A. Role based authorization
+A. Role based authorization [RBAC]

 </details>
 <details>